shoggothforever/shoggothforever/README.md

 <br />
 <img align="right" height="270px" width="450px" alt="GIF" src="https://media.giphy.com/media/3FjEPbKqEPhPpmC8uY/giphy.gif" />
 <p align="center">
-  <h3> I'm 21 years old Backend developer from China.</h3>
+  <h3> I'm 22 years old Backend developer from China.</h3>
 </p>

- - 🥀 Learning rust & C++ & Java
+ - 🥀 Learning rust & C++ & Erlang

- - <i>with Golang ，docker,kubernets ,etcd ,distributedSystem and many others.</i>
+ - <i>With Golang , Virtualization , DistributedSystem and many others.</i>

- - 🔭 fond of fantastic fiction, and sfc👽
+ - 🔭 Fond of fantastic fiction, and sfc👽
- - 🐠 into platform game like celeste and hollow knight😼
+ - 🐠 Into platform game like celeste and hollow knight😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - 🛸 Into High Energy Physics and Astrophysics, I love shooting stars too.

- - I do backend and a bit of writing :heart:
+ - I do backend&game and a bit of writing :heart:

  - All About living life at its best.